andychuong/ai_energy_plan_recommendation/COVERAGE_DISABLED.md

 # Coverage Collection Temporarily Disabled

+## Why Was This Changed?

+The CI/CD pipeline was **failing** because it was trying to run `npm run test:coverage`, which is incompatible with Node.js 20.
+The tests themselves were passing with `npm run test:ci`, but the coverage generation step was causing the pipeline to fail.

 ## Issue

 Coverage collection has been temporarily disabled due to a Node.js 20 compatibility issue with the `test-exclude` package (used by `babel-plugin-istanbul` for coverage instrumentation).